sofmon/convention/README.md

 # Convention

-Convention over configuration (Coc) definition and recommended implementation for applications build within the Sofmon group.
+Convention over configuration (CoC) definition and recommended implementation for applications build within the Sofmon group.

 See documentation for [convention v1](./v1/).